In This Article

 When she’s not in the hospital, Rizza advocates and mobilizes causes like breastfeeding, vaccination drives, and initiatives to prevent illness in the community.

-Viome is a U.S.-based wellness company that offers health testing kits and at-home solutions for optimizing your health.
+Viome is a U.S.-based wellness company that offers health testing kits and solutions for optimizing health.

-Each customer gets a customized blend of prebiotics, probiotics, vitamins, minerals, amino acids, herbs, and food extracts based on their test results.
+Based on the test results, each customer gets a customized blend of prebiotics, probiotics, vitamins, minerals, amino acids, herbs, and food extracts.

 Know Your DNA Reviews